 Each VAT payer in Serbia is obliged to issue an invoice when goods and services are traded with other legal entities.
 On the other hand, there are cases in which there is no obligation to issue VAT invoices, so the companies that are in the VAT system then do not have to issue an invoice in which they will show this tax.

-Invoice issue is made at the moment when the goods are delivered to the buyer, regardless of whether it is delivered in the business premises of the supplier or the buyer.
+The invoice issue is made at the moment when the goods are delivered to the buyer, regardless of whether it is delivered on the business premises of the supplier or the buyer.
 The service receipt is delivered after the service is performed.

 The VAT invoice is the basic and most important document of each taxpayer of value-added tax.
 This business document is important for calculating and paying this tax in one tax period, which may be monthly or quarterly.